We all know that we should listen more and talk less.

 -Ernest Hemingway

-Emailing / texting during a conversation is the professional equivalent of texting in driving.
+Put the device down Don’t just put the device down, put it away.
+Completely out of sight.
+Our smartphones, iPads, laptops, etc., are killing our focus.
+Though we all have a love-hate relationship with them, they can dramatically strain a conversation with their mere presence.
+Emailing or texting during a conversation is the professional equivalent of texting while driving.
 Not only are you distracted, but you are also apt to create contention with the people vying for your attention.

-2. Face the speaker, maintain eye contact (but don’t be creepy), and be relaxed Body language can be as important, if not more important, than what is being said in a conversation.
+Face the speaker, maintain eye contact (but don’t be creepy), and be relaxed Body language can be as important, if not more important, than what is being said in a conversation.
 Your posture, position, and the objects between you and another person can have a dramatic impact on the tone and context of a conversation.
+For example, a performance review given in close proximity and around a round table can take a very different tone from one that takes place from opposing sides of a desk.
+To maintain an open dialogue, face the speaker (from an offset position), maintain eye contact (but not in a stare-down/creepy way), and be relaxed!
+Be aware of your resting face and tendencies to furrow your brow or clench your jaw, as these expressions can add unintended tension to a conversation.
+Oh, and don’t be afraid to smile!

 “I’m more important than you are.”

-“What I have to say is more interesting, accurate or relevant.”
+“What I have to say is more interesting, accurate, or relevant.”

 “I don’t care what you think.”